rdd13r/rdd13r/README.md

 #  👋  Hey there!

-People here call me R!dd13r :upside_down_face: and I'm known by other names...
+People here call me R!dd13r :upside_down_face: and I'm also known by other names all over the _Big Internet_...

 I make **disruptive software** immensely enjoying my _polyglot programming life_ coding using the [happy Kotlin ecosystem](https://kotlinlang.org/ "A modern programming language that makes developers happier."), and also my [_beloved old Scala_](https://www.scala-lang.org/ "“that works” ― Martin Odersky, Programming in Scala"), and still even some <small>Java</small>. _The best and most rewarding part of my calling is helping others excel at being functional._